-- h.
-Bank-Owned Life Insurance and Company-Owned life insurance policies The Company owns bank-owned life insurance policies (BOLI) and company-owned life insurance policies (COLI) on certain officers, including those covered under the Salary Continuation Plan, with a portion of the post-retirement benefit available to the officers' beneficiaries.
-The BOLI and COLI initial net cash surrender value is equivalent to the premium paid, and it adds income through non-taxable increases in its cash surrender value, net of the cost of insurance, plus any death benefits ultimately received by the Company. - i.
+- f.
+Individually-evaluated loans When a financial asset does not share similar risk characteristics with the pool being evaluated, it is evaluated individually. - g.
+Collateral-dependent loans A loan is deemed collateral-dependent when either, it enters foreclosure, or it is determined that the borrower is experiencing financial difficulties.
+Repayment of these loans is expected to be provided substantially through the operation or sale of the collateral. - h.
+Bank-owned life insurance and company-owned life insurance policies The Company owns bank-owned life insurance policies (BOLI) and company-owned life insurance policies (COLI) on certain officers, including those covered under the salary continuation plan, with a portion of the post-retirement benefit available to the officers' beneficiaries.
+The initial net cash surrender value of BOLI and COLI policies is equivalent to the premium paid, and adds income through non-taxable increases in cash surrender value, net of the cost of insurance, plus any death benefits ultimately received by the Company. - i.
 Off-balance sheet financial instruments In order to meet the needs of its customers, the Company offers financial instruments including commitments to extend credit and standby letters of credit (SBLC).
 SBLCs are used to guarantee financing arrangements or performance with third parties. - j.
-Premises and Equipment Premises and equipment are carried at cost less accumulated depreciation.
+Premises and equipment Premises and equipment are carried at cost less accumulated depreciation.
 Depreciation expense is computed principally on the straight-line method over the estimated useful lives of the assets.
 Estimated useful lives are as follows: